jwerak/podman-advanced-exercise/08_cgroups/README.md

 ## Prerequisites

-Configure your VM to have 2 cpus.
+Configure your VM to have at least 2 cpus.

 ## Test CGroups

 Notes:

+- Run commands as root
-- Use top command[^2] to observe cpu loads,
+- Use top command to observe cpu loads,
 - Use [stress image](https://github.com/progrium/docker-stress/blob/master/README.md) for this exercise.

 ### Test cases